Table of Contents:

 How are plant diseases treated or prevented?

-Plant diseases can be managed through various means, such as using disease-resistant plant varieties, employing good agricultural practices (like crop rotation and proper spacing), and applying chemical treatments or biological control methods.
+Farmers can manage plant diseases by using disease-resistant plant varieties.
+They employ good agricultural practices, such as crop rotation and proper spacing, and apply chemical treatments or biological control methods.

 What is a disease vector?